bschmalhofer/doc-developer/content/how-to-publish-otrs-extensions/package-porting.rst

 Renamed Message Events
 ~~~~~~~~~~~~~~~~~~~~~~

-Frontend message component improvements meant that some event names had to be renamed, it will be expected from you to port existing packages that use them to conform to the new format.
+Front end message component improvements meant that some event names had to be renamed, it will be expected from you to port existing packages that use them to conform to the new format.
 Please find a table below containing all affected events.

 +-------------------------+-------------------------+
 | Old name                | New name                |